aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

 title: Manage Aiven for ClickHouse® integration databases
 ---

+import ConsoleLabel from "@site/src/components/ConsoleIcons";

-You can set up and manage integration databases from the the **Databases and tables** view of your Aiven for ClickHouse service.
+You can set up and manage integration databases from the the <ConsoleLabel name="databasestables"/> view of your Aiven for ClickHouse service.

 By adding integrations databases in Aiven for ClickHouse, you create streaming data pipelines across services.
 From Aiven for ClickHouse, you